Chris-Mooney852/Ratanotes/DESIGN.md

 This section describes the key user interactions and workflows within the application.
 The keybindings are designed to be familiar to Vim users.

 ### 6.1.
 General Navigation
-- **`<Tab>`**: Move focus between different UI components (e.g., from the note list to the note editor).
+- **`<Tab>`**: Move focus between different UI components (e.g., from the note list to the task list).
 - **`<Shift+Tab>`**: Move focus in the reverse direction.
 - **`q`**: Quit the application or go back from a specific view/mode.

 ### 6.2.
 Creating a New Note
 1. From the main note view, the user presses `a`.
-2. A new, empty buffer is opened in the note editor component.
-3. The user writes the note content using Markdown.
-4. The user presses `:w` (or a similar save command) to save the note.
-5. The application prompts for a filename.
+2. The application prompts for a filename.
-6. After entering a filename, the note is saved to the filesystem in the `notes/` directory.
+3. After entering a filename, the note is created in the `notes/` directory.
+4. The application opens the new note in Neovim.
+5. The user writes the note content using Markdown and saves/quits Neovim.
-7. The note list is updated to include the new note.
+6. The application resumes and the note list is updated to include the new note.

 ### 6.3.
 Searching for a Note
 1. The user presses `/` to enter search mode.